 Attorney Capitaine Is Here To Help

 There are a number of ways we can serve you if you’ve been charged with aggravated assault, regardless of your guilt or innocence.
-For over 15 years attorney Christian Capitaine he worked with courtroom personnel, improved his segment of the criminal defense bar, and stood up for his clients.
+For over 15 years attorney Christian Capitaine has worked with courtroom personnel, improved his segment of the criminal defense bar, and stood up for his clients.